 Reverse Cycling: What It Is, and Why Some Babies Do It

-- Highly-distractible babies may be too distracted by daytime activity and noise to nurse thoroughly, and will, therefore, make up for lost calories by nursing more thoroughly at night, when there are far fewer distractions.
+- Highly-distractible babies may be too distracted by daytime activity and noise to nurse thoroughly.
+They’ll make up for lost calories by nursing more thoroughly at night, when there are less distractions.

 - Newborns may reverse cycle because they have their days and nights confused.